renevanderark/guide-to-living-free-of-mind/README.md

 To ensure that your mind is free, make sure you take mind at face value.

+If you find yourself convulsing about the next section, please skip down to the [depression](#Depression) section.

 ## Beliefs

 Beliefs and convictions or, simply put, views, form a net of ensnarement for the mind.
 Once upon a time in India a man understood this fact; you can read all about that [here](https://accesstoinsight.org/tipitaka/dn/dn.01.0.bodh.html).